|

 stone swastika remains in the wall of a building on U.S. Army H.D.
 Smith

-Barracks.
+is still recognizable.
 Bavaria -- Somewhere along a road in Bavaria

 Bendlerblock former Wehrmacht HQs building - part of the wooden parquet flooring